anktsrkr/anktsrkr.github.io/content/post/getting-started-with-testing-for-azure-blob-storage-integration-test-testcontainers-azurite.md

 There are several different ways to install Azurite.
 You can install it as a Node.js package, as a Docker container, or as a standalone executable.
 In this post, we will use Azurite as a Docker container.

+##### Why am I using Azurite instead of actual storage account?
+IMO, it is always a good practice to use a local environment for testing.
+It will help you to avoid unnecessary costs and unnecessary headaches for managing the storage account.
+Also, it will help you to test your application in a more controlled environment.

 ### What is TestContainers?
 [Testcontainers](https://dotnet.testcontainers.org/) for .NET is a library to support tests with throwaway instances of Docker containers for all compatible .NET Standard versions.
 The library is built on top of the .NET Docker remote API and provides a lightweight implementation to support your test environment in all circumstances.